aoijs/website/src/content/docs/functions/roleCount.md

 ## Example(s)

-This will return the amount of roles of your guild:
+This will return the amount of roles your guild has:

 ```javascript
 client.command({